jaderigby/bacon/README.md

 ### Adding An Action ###

-To add a new action, do:
+To add a new action to your utility, do:

 ```
-utilityName -action
+utilityAlias -action
 ```

 To add a new action that supports parameters, do:

 ```
-utilityName -action args:true
+utilityAlias -action args:true
 ```

 This will create a new action which can receive additional parameters as key/value pairs, seperated by a colon, such as:

 ```
-myUtility create name:test
+utilityAlias create name:test
 ```

 The above command will result in the following object being assigned to your utility's action "argDict" variable: